A Client's Guide to Avoiding Fake "Escort" Scams

 Step 4: Do the communications sound professional?

-Another potentially dodgy sign in my opinion is if you send a politely worded initial enquiry and receive a torrent of unsolicited sex chat in return.
+If you send a politely worded initial enquiry and receive a torrent of unsolicited sex chat in return- hit pause.
 I have never met a genuine sex worker who wants to extensively talk dirty for free.
-If they seem desperate to turn your head with an unexpected deluge of dirty talk, it might be because they are trying to distract you from noticing other things, like a lack of screening procedure.
+If they seem desperate to turn your head with an unexpected deluge of dirty talk, it might be because they are trying to distract you from noticing other things, like a lack of normal screening procedure.

 Step 5 (optional): Ask if she offers paid phone chat or webcamming

-If the lady you are interested in offers a phone chat or webcamming service via AdultWork or any other adult site, you can hear her voice and/ or see her live for yourself before meeting, while reimbursing her safely through a third party.
+If the lady you are interested in offers a phone chat or webcamming service, you can hear her voice and/ or see her live for yourself before meeting with very little risk.
+It’s also a nice way to break the ice so you feel more familiar upon meeting.

 However, if you still get a bad feeling and your gut tells you to bail, discreetly hand her the envelope and go.
 Pretend to get an urgent text message if you need to.
 You are obliged to pay her consideration for the time you booked, but you are not obliged to stay or have any kind of sexual or private interaction with anyone you are not comfortable with.
 A truly high-class Escort will understand.
-You can always rebook another time if you realise that you made a mistake.
+You can always rebook another time if you regret your decision.

 What not to do: Ask for a free video call or free selfies